 President: Tammy Wawro

-Tammy Wawro, an educator serving as the resolution Team Facilitator in the Cedar Rapids School District and as the Cedar Rapids Education Association president, was elected the Iowa State Education Association's (ISEA) president in April 2012 by member delegates who attended the ISEA's annual meeting in Des Moines.
-Tammy has been involved in a variety of Association roles throughout her career, including serving as vice president of the ISEA since 2008.
-Tammy received National Board Certification in 1999.
-She received her bachelor's degree in elementary education from the University of Northern Iowa in 1995 and a master's degree in educational technology in 2002.
+Tammy Wawro, a teacher on release from Cedar Rapids, was elected the Iowa State Education Association's (ISEA) president in April 2012 and reelected to a second term in April 2015 by member delegates who attended the ISEA's annual meeting in Des Moines.
+Tammy has been involved in a variety of association roles throughout her career.
+She received National Board Certification in 1999.
+Tammy received her bachelor's degree in elementary education from the University of Northern Iowa in 1995, a master's degree in educational technology in 2002 and her EdD in Teacher Leadership from Walden University in 2015.

-For almost 20 years Mary Jane has been working for educators as an Association staff member.
+For over 20 years Mary Jane has been working for educators as an association staff member.
 She worked as a UniServ Director with the Alabama Education Association in both rural and urban school settings.
 She advocated for teachers and education support professionals in the public pre-K- 12 schools, community and technical college faculty, and university support staff.
-Mary Jane went on to join the staff of the National Education Association where she worked as an Organization Specialist in the Government Relations arena.
+Mary Jane joined the staff of the National Education Association where she worked as an Organization Specialist in the Government Relations arena.

-She holds a Masters degree in Public Administration with course work in education and human resources from Auburn University at Montgomery, in Alabama.
-Her Bachelor of Arts degree in Government was awarded by Campbell University in North Carolina.
+She holds a master’s degree in public administration with course work in education and human resources from Auburn University at Montgomery, in Alabama.
+Her Bachelor of Arts degree in government was awarded by Campbell University in North Carolina.
 She earned a certificate in Organization Development from the National Training Laboratories Institute, a leader in the fields of innovation in organization and leadership development, interpersonal skills and human development, group dynamics, and diversity and inclusion.
+The Certified Association Executive (CAE) Commission of the American Society of Association Executives conferred the CAE credentials on Mary Jane in 2013.

 Vice President: Mike Beranek

-Mike Beranek was elected Vice President of the ISEA in April 2012.
-A third-grade teacher at Western Hills Elementary School in West Des Moines for 24 years, Mike has served as the ISEA's representative on the NEA Board of Directors since 2009.
-He's been active in the Asssociation as a member of the ISEA Executive Board, a participant on the Iowa Department of Education Standards and Assessment RrrT subgroup, and numerous other committees.
-Mike was the proud recipient of The Disney American Teacher Award for 2001, being cited for his innovative classroom projects and activities.
-He also finds time to be involved in a variety of other professional activities, including serving as project coordinator for developing an innovative teacher preparation program with Iowa State University and the Advisory Board for the ISU Education Department.
+Mike Beranek was elected vice president of the ISEA in April 2012 and reelected to a second term in April 2015.
+A third-grade teacher at Western Hills Elementary School in West Des Moines for 29 years, Mike has served as the ISEA's representative on the NEA Board of Directors 2009 to 2012.
+He's been active in the association as a member of the ISEA Executive Board and numerous other committees.
+Mike is a member of the Commission on Educator Leadership and Compensation, ISEA’s representative to the Iowa Reading Resource Center (IRRC), and a member of the State Data Longitudinal System Advisory Committee.
+Mike was the proud recipient of the Disney American Teacher Award for 2001, being cited for his innovative classroom projects and activities.

 ISEA Treasurer: Tom McLaughlin